Modern Slavery Report

 The KEYENCE Procurement Guidelines set forth the minimum requirements for any entity providing goods or services to KEYENCE.
 These requirements are consistent with KEYENCE's values and are applicable to all suppliers and their respective affiliates and subsidiaries globally.
 Notably, the Procurement Guidelines state that suppliers shall not use or engage in any forced labour.

-As part of our due diligence process, KEYENCE designated representatives directly visit our production partners.
+As part of our due diligence process, KEYENCE has designated representatives directly visit our production partners.
 These visits serve not only to check the quality of the products but also to understand the actual conditions of the production sites and the working environment.
-We strive to provide guidance for improvements where necessary.
-Further to on-site inspections of partner factories, KEYENCE conducts surveys at least once every three years for major suppliers and every year for any other business partner that is found to be of concern for human rights risks as a result of our risk assessment.9
+Further to on-site inspections of partner factories, KEYENCE conducts surveys at least once every three years for major suppliers and every year for any other business partner that is found to be of concern for human rights risks as a result of our risk assessment.10 We strive to provide guidance for improvements where necessary.11

 KEYENCE is committed to upholding human rights within our supply chain.
-We acknowledge that issues such as forced labour and human trafficking are more likely to occur within the supply chain than within our organization.
-We have committed to working on incorporating the identified risks into our regular risk assessment process and risk mitigation activities.
+We acknowledge that, among the human rights risks that may arise in KEYENCE’s business activities, child labour, forced labour, slavery, and bonded labour are significant concerns.12 We also recognize that issues such as forced labour and human trafficking are more likely to occur within the supply chain than within our organization.
+Therefore, we have committed to incorporating these identified risks into our regular risk assessment process and risk mitigation activities.

-As of the date of this report, KEYENCE Canada is not aware of any incidents of forced labour or child labour in its operations or supply chain that occurred in 2023/2024.
+As of the date of this report, KEYENCE Canada is not aware of any incidents of forced labour or child labour in its operations or supply chain that occurred in 2024/2025.
 Consequently, no remedial actions or measures have been necessary, nor has there been a need to address any resulting income loss for affected families.
-In the event that any incidents related to forced labour or child labour are identified in the future, Training provided to employees on forced labour and child labour.
+In the event that any incidents related to forced labour or child labour are identified in the future, KEYENCE Canada will take appropriate measures to address and remediate the situation.

 KEYENCE prioritizes efforts to train its employees to create a workplace with a positive impact on society.
-As such, KEYENCE has established the Corporate Policy and Business Guidelines and provides all personnel with a booklet of them.
-It periodically promotes understanding to ensure the adoption of the KEYENCE Human Rights Policy in all business activities and to ensure that all business activities are performed based on high ethical standards.10 Further, a copy of the Code of Conduct is distributed to each of our employees for their reference and review in order to improve their awareness of and promote their understanding of compliance.11
+As such, KEYENCE has established the Corporate Policy and Business Guidelines and makes them accessible online to all personnel.
+It periodically promotes understanding to ensure the adoption of the KEYENCE Human Rights Policy in all business activities and to ensure that all business activities are performed based on high ethical standards.13 Further, a copy of the Code of Conduct is distributed to each of our employees for their reference and review in order to improve their awareness of and promote their understanding of compliance.14 KEYENCE has translated versions of the Code of Conduct and put a system in place to support everyone’s understanding of the Code of Conduct.

 Moving forward, we are steadfastly dedicated to broadening awareness and enhancing training initiatives concerning the critical issues of forced labour and child labour.